EDCD/EDMarketConnector/PLUGINS.md

 ```

 If the player has chosen to "Send flight log and Cmdr status to Inara" this
-gets called when the player starts the game or switches ship.
-It is called some
+gets called when the player starts the game, enters a new system, docks or
-time after the corresponding `journal_entry()` event.
+undocks.
+It is called some time after the corresponding `journal_entry()`
+event.
+---
 ```python
 def inara_notify_ship(eventData):
     """